pantelis/turtlebot-maze/README.md

 docker compose run overlay bash
 ```

-Once inside the container, you can verify that display in Docker works by starting a Gazebo simulation with Nav2 support:
+Once inside the container, you can verify that display in Docker works by starting a basic Gazebo simulation included in the standard TurtleBot3 packages:

 ```
-ros2 launch tb_worlds tb_demo_world.launch.py
+ros2 launch turtlebot3_gazebo turtlebot3_world.launch.py
 ```

 Alternatively, you can use the pre-existing `sim` service to do this in a single line:

 ```
-docker compose up demo-world
+docker compose up sim
 ```

 If you want to develop using Docker, you can also launch a dev container using: